Quantum illumination reveals phase-shift inducing cloaking

 where $a$ $(a')$ is the bosonic annihilation operator of the incoming (outcoming) field in the signal, $a_h$ the annihilation operator of the environmental field, and $\eta$ is the reflectivity coefficient of the reference background.
 Hence, by this mechanism, the signal beam is mixed with the noisy environment, which is defined as a thermal state $\rho_{th}=(1-\lambda_{th})\sum_{n=0}^\infty\lambda_{th}^n|n\rangle\langle n|$, with $n_{th}=\frac{\lambda_{th}}{1-\lambda_{th}}\gg1$.
+In the limit $\eta=1$ it would work as a perfect mirror.
 After this step, the signal beam is deflected by the cloak of the target.
 For the sake of simplicity, we consider that the phase change $\phi$ introduced by the imperfect cloak yields a transformation in the field given by

 where $a''$ is the field after it has been deflected from the cloak.
 In case of a coherent state $|\alpha\rangle$, the outcoming state would be $|\alpha e^{-i\phi}\rangle$.
 Finally, the signal beam is received in the lab and a joint measurement is performed to detect a phase shift $\phi\neq0$.
 Accordingly, the SNR is calculated, since this gives the improvement in the Chernoff bound determining the presence of the object~\cite{Zhang,Sanz}.